Table of Contents

 6. The depth of overhanging should not be more than 1/4 of the clear span.

 d.
 Uses of Overhanging Beam

 The overhanging beam is mainly encountered in a floor beam that extends beyond the exterior wall of a building to provide support to a balcony.

-1. This beam helps to provide balance to the axial moment at the support of the column.
+1. This beam reduces the uniaxial moment in the column.

 2. It decreases the one-sided load in a beam.

 f.
 Disadvantages of Overhanging Beam